 It is possible to receive advance payment of airline tickets, lodging and registration.
-When you are ready to make your travel arrangements, please contact Anu Nanjappa at 824-6006 or ananjapp@uci.edu.
+When you are ready to make your travel arrangements, please contact Thanh Pham at 824-4776 or phamn@uci.edu.

 If the purpose of your trip is to attend a conference, you must turn in a copy of the registration form along with your ORIGINAL receipts.
 If you do not, you may delay your reimbursement!